Nextflow

 Compute Node

-For each compute type, the standard
+For each compute type, you can choose between the scheduler.illumina.com/lifecycle: standard

 Compute Type